aerospike/aerospike-client-go/README.md

 <a name="Performance"></a>
 ## Performance Tweaking

 We are bending all efforts to improve the client's performance.
-In out reference benchmarks, Go client performs almost as good as the C client.
+In our reference benchmarks, Go client performs almost as good as the C client.

 To read about performance variables, please refer to [`docs/performance.md`](docs/performance.md)